 Isotropic finishing media however achieves with one media, at time cycles that double or triple that of other media types.

-The high-density nature of Isotropic finishing media helps to reduce media consumption as well as reduce the amount of water and chemistry consumed in the process.
+The high-density nature of isotropic finishing media helps to reduce media consumption as well as reduce the amount of water and chemical consumed in the process.

-This makes Isotropic finishing media far more favourable than other media types.
+This makes isotropic finishing media far more favorable than other media types.

 Isotropic finishing media is not right for everything.